Business Relocation to the US

 The EB1C Immigration Visa is offered to extraordinary business people, executives, and managers.
 It allows for relocating employees to the USA from a foreign company.
 However, the US company has to be connected with the foreign company.
 This means that the American company can act as a parent company or a subsidiary, the head office or a branch of the foreign company.

 An important thing to remember is that the EB1C is similar to L1-A, but the former enables you to stay in the United States permanently.
 If an applicant has a non-immigrant visa like L1-A, they are more likely to receive an EB-1C, although it is not an obligatory requirement.
-Our attorneys will help you receive an EB-1C visa by taking into consideration the specific characteristics of your business and your career record.
+Attorneys will help you receive an EB-1C visa by taking into consideration the specific characteristics of your business and your career record.

 How Soon Can You Move?